Zeneric09/Proper-Comic-2024/README.md

 All txds/images from the mods listed here including ROSA etc were tainted with comic look by Zeneric.
-Includes QoL and game altering mods by varies of modders.
+Includes scripting mods by varies of modders.
 Inis tweaked here are optimized for Proper Comic 2024 (click the "tweaked ini" links and copy/paste texts).

 Purpose?
 To have a Proper GTA SA Comic 2024 Experience™.